ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 comments: true
 ---

-> [XP Days Benelux](http://www.xpdaysbenelux.nl){:target="_blank"} is a two day conference on agile software development for and by practitioners.
+> [XP Days Benelux](http://www.xpdaysbenelux.nl){:target="_blank"} is a two day conference on agile software development for and by Agile practitioners.
-In this post, I will go over some talks and sessions I attended and participated in.
+In this post, I will take you along to some talks I attended and some sessions I participated in.

 <div class="the-toc">